HomeDirectoriesSocial Media Integration with Directory Listings

 For directory-social integrations, common conversion mappings include:

-This mapping allows you to aggregate conversion data across channels for a unified view of performance.
-It also helps identify platform-specific strengths and weaknesses in your conversion funnel.
+This mapping lets you aggregate conversion data across channels for one view of performance.
+It also shows you where your conversion funnel is strong or weak on each platform.

 Myth: Social media platforms can only drive awareness, not direct conversions.